 Entrepreneurial Intent of Engineering and Business Undergraduate Students.

-Journal of Engineering Education. ●
+Journal of Engineering Education ●

 Shannon K. Gilmartin, Marissa E. Thompson, Emily Morton, Helen Chen, Anne Colby, and Sheri D. Sheppard